 - An unpleasant burning and irritation at the back of the throat

-Symptoms of the heartburn are usually present after a meal and may get worse when lying down.
+Heartburn symptoms are usually present after a meal and may get worse when lying down.

-Antacids neutralise stomach acid and therefore help with symptoms caused by the excess of acid.
+Antacids neutralize stomach acid and therefore help with symptoms caused by the excess of acid.
 Additionally, antacids may contain alginates (sodium alginate), which form a ‘raft’ preventing acid from leaving the stomach.
 Antacids usually contain sodium bicarbonate or potassium bicarbonate as an active ingredient.

 Differences between Gaviscon products